Right of reply

 How to submit a reply

 Authors of a critiqued paper may reply by email to editors@policywindow.org, quoting the critique’s catalogue id and the specific claim contested.
-The reply is published alongside the critique.
-During the founding pilot, formal invitations are issued as the standing editorial board is ratified; until then, unsolicited replies are still welcomed and reviewed under this policy.
+The reply is published alongside the critique, and any reply that identifies a factual error is re-evaluated by the automated critique pipeline, producing a versioned, public correction.
+Unsolicited replies are welcomed and handled under this policy at any time.

 Reply status across the journal